Healthcare Services Archives

-Trying to understand the healthcare system in Japan?
+Trying to understand the healthcare system in Luxembourg?
 To give you and your family the best care, contact one of these expat-friendly healthcare services and find the right care for you.

-Kyushu University Hospital is a hospital located in Fukuoka valuing holistic medicine.
-Regarded as one of the country’s top hospitals, it specializes in cardiology, neurology, dental care, and children’s care.
-For international-focused medical care, contact Kyushu University Hospital today.

-St. Luke’s International Hospital is a Tokyo-based hospital tending to international residents.
-The facility offers a range of services, including oncology, women’s health, emergency care, dermatology, and orthopedic surgery.
-To get medical attention today, visit St. Luke’s International Hospital.
+Caisse nationale de santé is Luxembourg’s National Health Fund.
+Their website details all aspects of health insurance, including maternity insurance, coverage for students, and insurance for pensioners.
+Find the answers to all of your Luxembourg health insurance questions on the CNS website.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing